we live in space

 We are pleased to announce the six artists for our 2017-18 Residency Program For Choreographers : Jahanna Blunt, Stacy Dawson Stearns, Jessica Emmanuel, Sebastian Hernandez, Maria Maea, and Wilfried Souly.

-The residency program has been recommended for an Art Works Grant from the National Endowment for the Arts, and is one of 78 projects nationwide to be awarded by the NEA for Arts Projects in the field of Dance.
+The residency program is supported by an Art Works Grant from the National Endowment for the Arts, and is one of 78 projects nationwide to be awarded by the NEA for Arts Projects in the field of Dance.
 We are honored to receive this support, particularly at this time when the future of the NEA is so uncertain.

-Residencies will take place at we live in space, where the artists will be provided with free studio space and a stipend.
+Residencies take place at we live in space, where the artists are provided with free studio space and a stipend.
 Over the course of the year, there may be open rehearsals, informal showings, classes, artist talks, or other events where the artists will share their creative process and varied approaches to choreography and dance-based performance work.

 Art Works grants focus on funding the creation of art that meets the highest standards of excellence, public engagement with art, lifelong learning in the arts, and strengthening of communities through the arts.